 This Quarterly Report on Form 10-Q should be read in conjunction with the risk factors disclosed under the heading "Risk Factors" in the Prospectus.
-Except for the risk factors noted below, there have been no material changes to the risk factors disclosed under the heading "Risk Factors" in the Prospectus.
-In addition to the risk factors enumerated below, risk factors in our Prospectus, including without limitation risk factors that address risks relating to potential future acquisitions and risks relating to indebtedness, are implicated by the Acquisition Transactions (as defined below) and our expected financing needs in connection therewith.
+Except for the risk factors noted below, there have been no material changes to the risk factors disclosed under the heading "Risk Factors" in the IPO Prospectus and the factors described under the heading "Risk Factors" in our prospectus, dated August 8, 2022, filed with the SEC pursuant to Rule 424(b) under the Securities Act on August 8, 2022 in connection with the resale of our Class A common stock by the selling shareholders named therein.
+In addition to the risk factors enumerated below, risk factors in our Prospectus, including without limitation risk factors that address risks relating to potential future acquisitions and risks relating to indebtedness, are implicated by the Merger and our expected financing needs in connection therewith.

-Consummation of the acquisitions of the SP Companies and USWS is contingent upon the satisfaction of a number of conditions, including, as to USWS, approval by USWS' stockholders, which may not be satisfied or completed on a timely basis, if at all.
-Failure to complete either of these transactions could negatively impact our stock price, business, financial condition, results of operations or prospects.
+Consummation of the Merger is contingent upon the satisfaction of a number of conditions, including approval by USWS' stockholders, which may not be satisfied or completed on a timely basis, if at all.
+Failure to complete the Merger could negatively impact our stock price, business, financial condition, results of operations or prospects.

-Consummation of the acquisitions of the SP Companies and USWS (the "Acquisition Transactions") is subject to conditions to closing that are not wholly within the Company's control, including, among other things, with respect to USWS, adoption of the Merger Agreement by the holders of a majority of the outstanding shares of USWS Common Stock entitled to vote on the adoption of the Merger Agreement.
-We cannot assure you that each of the conditions with respect to either Acquisition Transaction will be satisfied or waived in a timely manner, if at all, and either Acquisition Transaction may be delayed or not consummated.
-If the conditions are not satisfied or waived in a timely manner and either of the Acquisition Transactions is delayed or not consummated, we may lose some or all of the intended or perceived benefits of the Acquisition Transactions, which could cause our stock price to decline and harm our business.
+Consummation of the Merger is subject to conditions to closing that are not wholly within the Company's control, including, among other things, adoption of the Merger Agreement by the holders of a majority of the outstanding shares of USWS Common Stock entitled to vote on the adoption of the Merger Agreement.
+We cannot assure you that each of the conditions with respect to the Merger will be satisfied or waived in a timely manner, if at all, and the Merger may be delayed or not consummated.
+If the conditions are not satisfied or waived in a timely manner and the Merger is delayed or not consummated, we may lose some or all of the intended or perceived benefits of the Merger, which could cause our stock price to decline and harm our business.

-We are also subject to additional risks in connection with the Acquisition Transactions, including, without limitation: (1) the parties' ability to meet expectations regarding the timing and completion of the Acquisition Transactions; (2) the occurrence of any event, change or other circumstance that could give rise to the termination of the Acquisition Transactions; (3) the effect of the announcement or pendency of the Acquisition Transactions on our business relationships, operating results, and business generally; (4) risks that the Acquisition Transactions disrupt the Company's current plans and operations; (5) the amount of the costs, fees, expenses and other charges related to the Acquisition Transactions; (6) the outcome of any legal proceedings that may be instituted against us or any of our affiliates relating to the transactions contemplated by the Acquisition Transactions, and the potential impact of such covenants on our business; (8) the risk that the Acquisition Transactions will divert management's attention resulting in a potential disruption of our current business plan; (9) potential difficulties in employee retention arising from the Acquisition Transactions; (10) the ability to obtain certain governmental and regulatory approvals, including the expiration or termination of the HSR Act waiting period; and (11) the ability to integrate acquired assets and personnel into our existing business model and realize the expected value of resulting operational synergies from the Acquisition Transactions.
+We are also subject to additional risks in connection with the Merger, including, without limitation: (1) the parties' ability to meet expectations regarding the timing and completion of the Merger; (2) the occurrence of any event, change or other circumstance that could give rise to the termination of the Merger Agreement; (3) the effect of the announcement or pendency of the Merger on our business relationships, operating results, and business generally; (4) risks that the Merger disrupts the Company's current plans and operations; (5) the amount of the costs, fees, expenses and other charges related to the Merger; (6) the outcome of any legal proceedings that may be instituted against us or any of our affiliates relating to the transactions contemplated by the Merger; (7) the restrictions imposed on our business; (8) the risk that the Merger will divert management's attention resulting in a potential disruption of our current business plan; (9) potential difficulties in employee retention arising from the Merger; (10) the ability to obtain certain governmental and regulatory approvals, including the expiration or termination of the HSR Act waiting period (which has been satisfied); and (11) the ability to integrate acquired assets and personnel into our existing business model and realize the expected value of resulting operational synergies from the Merger.

-We expect to incur significant additional indebtedness in order to finance the Acquisition Transactions, which will limit our operating flexibility, and could adversely affect our operations and financial results and prevent us from fulfilling our obligations.
+We may be required to incur significant additional indebtedness in order to finance the Merger, which will limit our operating flexibility, and could adversely affect our operations and financial results and prevent us from fulfilling our obligations.